bsccf/Uni-notes/Mechanics structures and materials/Statics 1/5c Shear force and bending moment diagrams/method for constructing shear force and bending moment diagrams.md

 > ![[Pasted image 20211025115546.png]]

 3)
-> Here we only need one
+> Here we only need one diagram to represent the beam segment as we move in a direction away from the centre